gojoe262/LooseChange/README.md

 # Loose Change
 Budgeting Program which tracks income and spending into a JSON file.
 Using Qt/Qt Creator (C++)

-Requirements/Fixes are now located in "Issues"
+Requirements/Fixes are now located in [Issues](https://github.com/gojoe262/LooseChange/issues)

 ### Raw View